What are UTM parameters?

 Campaign ID (tool-dependent)

-Cleaner links
+Clearer links

-Less extra context is transmitted (source/campaign, etc.).
+Less extra context is forwarded (source/campaign etc.).

 Less copy/paste friction